Harvard, Illinois: Transportation

 U.S. Route 14, locally known as the Northwest Highway and Division Street, runs north–south through Harvard.
 Illinois Route 23 begins in southern Harvard and connects the city with other locations to the south.
 Illinois Route 173 also runs east–west through Harvard, and it connects many other towns along the Wisconsin border to Harvard.
-The nearest Interstate Highway to Harvard is Interstate 90 in Belvidere; Interstate 39 in Machesney Park is also nearby, as is Interstate 43 in Wisconsin.
+The nearest Interstate Highway to Harvard is Interstate 90 in Marengo and Belvidere; Interstate 39 in Machesney Park is also nearby, as is Interstate 43 in Darien, Wisconsin.

 Harvard is also served by multiple forms of public transportation.
 Pace operates Route 808 in Harvard.
 This route links the city to the communities of Woodstock and Crystal Lake.
-Metra's Union Pacific/Northwest Line has a station in Harvard and operates daily service to Chicago's Ogilvie Transportation Center.
+Metra's Union Pacific Northwest Line has a station in Harvard and operates daily service to Chicago's Ogilvie Transportation Center.
 The Harvard station is the most remote point in the Metra system at 63.16 mi from downtown Chicago.

+Harvard was previously served by the KD Line until 1939.
+It ran between Kenosha in the northeast and Rockford in the southwest.